-They told me to spend at least one hour a day focusing on learning something new related to my job.
-If I could possibly carve out an hour during a workday, I should spend that hour actively learning a new skill or studying a relevant topic.
+They all told me that if I could possibly carve out an hour during a workday, I should spend that hour actively learning a new skill or studying a relevant topic.
 They also recommended trying to apply those skills to my own side projects that might bear fruit for something relevant to my job.

 I really took that idea to heart.
 During the course of my career, I taught myself several programming languages and worked on several small projects on my own, including writing some great AJAX software near the end of my time there.
 I extensively studied genetics and read a small mountain of scientific papers.
 I learned the deep inner workings of several different database systems, even though my job didn’t involve database management.
 I studied a bunch of techniques for managing different data types and experimented with them, eventually implementing some of those ideas in my main work.

 I spent at least an hour per day doing this whenever I possibly could (there were crunch times where that didn’t work, of course).